telerik/blazor-docs/accessibility/overview.md

 Web applications are accessible when they provide control over their features to users with physical or situational disabilities.
 These disabilities can include various categories, for example, user who are:

-* Unable to perceive content visually or auditory;
+* Unable to perceive content visually or auditory.
 * Unable to use a mouse or a keyboard for any reason.
 * Consuming electronic content through assistive technologies.